aws-samples/minimum-security-baseline/README.md

    - plantilla-buckets.yml
    - plantilla-seguridad.yml
    - plantilla-notificaciones.ymkl
+   -
 In AWS Cloudformation launch template root-stack.yml and provide parameters:
   - bucket-plantillas - ths is the name of the s3 bucket where the cloudformation templates are stored
   - abreviaturacuenta - this is an abreviation for your AWS account identification, it is used as part of the name on some of the created resources
   - correonotificacion - email to which the guardduty events notifications are sent

+If you have Amazon GuardDuty, AWS Security Hub, Amazon Macie, Password Policy and Access Analyzer enabled, you should modify seguridad.yml to not enable a specific service or it will break.

 ## Security